 We like to keep things simple, so let’s start with collision coverage.
 As the name would imply, collision insurance is the coverage on your policy that typically pays for repairs to your vehicle when it is damaged by striking a vehicle or stationary object, or by being struck by another vehicle.

-“Comprehensive” is a somewhat misleading name because it sounds like it covers everything, so at Comma we prefer the term “Other Than Collision” coverage.
-But whether you call it Comprehensive, or Other-than-collision, this coverage typically pays out for damages to your vehicle that aren’t covered by collision insurance such as glass breakage, fire, theft, hail, flooding, and animals.
+“Comprehensive” is a somewhat misleading term because it sounds like it covers everything, so at Comma we prefer the term “Other Than Collision” coverage.
+But whether you call it Comprehensive, or Other-than-collision, this coverage typically pays out for damages to your vehicle that aren’t covered by collision insurance such as glass breakage, fire, theft, hail, flooding, and animal damage.

 Generally, both of these coverages will be subject to a deductible, which should be clearly outlined in your policy.
-Speak with one of our licensed insurance experts today to learn more.
+Speak with one of our licensed insurance professionals today to learn more.

 The mortgage industry uses the term “hazard insurance” to refer to homeowners insurance in the case of owner-occupied properties, and landlord insurance (also known as “Dwelling Fire Insurance”) in the case of rental properties.
 Hazard insurance will be required by your lender prior to closing on your home, and we’re here to help with that!

 The home or landlord policy one of our licensed insurance professionals helps you select will satisfy the hazard insurance requirements for your loan.
 As part of your mortgage, you agree to insure the property according to specific guidelines, and our team helps you take care of that important responsibility.
 If your current policy has lapsed or cancelled, we can help you repurchase the right insurance so that the mortgage company doesn’t purchase a much more expensive policy on your behalf and add those premiums to your monthly house payment.